romululz/yt-dlp-music-gui/README.md

 You can launch in terminal with ```yt-dlp-music-gui```.
 Or use whatever application launcher you have installed.
 Music will download to ~/Music/ in FLAC format and relevant metadata will be imported (including cover art).
-See yt-dlp-music [usage](https://github.com/romululz/yt-dlp-music/tree/main?tab=readme-ov-file#usage) for instructions.
+See yt-dlp-music [usage](https://github.com/romululz/yt-dlp-music/tree/main?tab=readme-ov-file#usage) for further.